 When one spouse voluntarily leaves as part of the initial separation, then there’s a good chance this arrangement may continue.

 The stakes are raised any time there is domestic abuse.
-In these cases, the abusive spouse can be forced to stay away from the house through a restraining order.
+The abusive spouse can be forced to stay away from the house through a restraining order in these cases.
 Violating it will make them subject to arrest.

 A spouse with children will be given preference to stay in the house until a settlement is reached, but not always.
 The spouse may choose to move out to live with relatives or friends if the other spouse decides to stay.